weixinyu/udacity_data_scientist/README.md

 ## Project Repository files:
-├── Airbnb_Data_Exploration.ipynb                  //Code with appropriate comments, analysis, and documentation.
+* Airbnb_Data_Exploration.ipynb - Code with appropriate comments, analysis, and documentation.
-└── README.md               			   ////Documentation
+* README.md - Documentation

 ## Result Summary:
 >  The price of Entire home is higher than that of Private room, and the price of Private room is higher than that of Shared room.